Skip to main content

 xpm link @micro-os-plus/utils-lists

-The project has a dependency to a common helper, that is normally installed as a read-only dependency; for development purposes, to be able to make changes to the scripts located inside the helper, clone the xpack-development branch and link it to the user's global xPacks store:
+The project has a dependency on a common helper, which is normally installed as a read-only dependency; for development purposes, to enable modifications to the scripts located within the helper, clone the xpack-development branch and link it to the user's global xPacks store:

 rm -rf ~/Work/micro-os-plus/build-helper-xpack.git && \